QKEY-FOUNDER/qkp-sdk/docs/protocol-spec.md

 Revocation allows issuers to invalidate previously issued claims.

 Trust Policies define local acceptance rules and are NOT part of cryptographic verification.

+## Governance (v0.1)

+### Proposal
+A proposal defines a change request in the protocol ecosystem.

+### Vote
+A vote records a choice (YES/NO/ABSTAIN) and weight for a proposal.

+### Signed Proposal / Signed Vote
+- MUST fail verification if any field changes
+- Tally MUST ignore invalid signatures and mismatched proposalId